alejoseb/Modbus-STM32-HAL-FreeRTOS/README.md

 - Compile and start your debugging session!
 - If you need to adjust the Baud rate or any other parameter use the Cube-MX assistant (recommended).
 If you change the USART port you need to enable the interrupts for the selected USART.
 Check UARTCallback.c for more details.

-### NOTE 1:
+### NOTES :
+- The standard interrupt mode for Modbus RTU USART is suitable for 115200 bps or lower baud rates.
+For Higher baud rates---tested up to 2 Mbps---it is recommended to use the DMA mode.
+Check the corresponding examples.
+It will require extra configurations for the DMA channels in the Cube HAL.

-The USB-CDC example supports only the Bluepill development board.
+- The USB-CDC example supports only the Bluepill development board.
 It has not been validated with other development boards.
 To use this example, you need to activate USB-CDC in your ModbusConfig.h file.

-### NOTE 2:
-The TCP examples have been validated with NUCLEO F429ZI and H743ZI.
+- The TCP examples have been validated with NUCLEO F429ZI and H743ZI.
 To use these examples, you need to activate TCP in your ModbusConfig.h file.

 ## How to port to your own MCU
 - Create a new project in STM32Cube IDE
-- Configure a USART and activate the global interrupt of it
+- Configure a USART and activate the global interrupt
+- If you are using the DMA mode for USART, configure the DMA requests for RX and TX
 - Configure the `Preemption priority` of USART interrupt to a lower priority (5 or a higher number for a standard configuration) than your FreeRTOS scheduler.
 This parameter is changed in the NVIC configuration pane.
 - Import the Modbus library folder (MODBUS-LIB) using drag-and-drop from your host operating system to your STM32Cube IDE project
 - When asked, choose link folders and files